kaaengine/kaa/docs/tutorial/part05.rst

 * Apply all BodyNode transformations manually.
 In other words do the calculations on your own and set the object's position and/or rotation manually.
 * Collision queries - this feature is to be implemented soon.
 It will allow you to ask a question like "here's a polygon (circle, segment), tell me which HitboxNodes/BodyNodes it collides with"
 * Joints - this feature is to be implemented next.
-You will be able to connect BodyNodes with 'joints' and they will behave
+You will be able to connect BodyNodes with 'joints' and they will work together.

 Types of BodyNodes